metablaster/WindowsFirewallRuleset/README.md

 here on this site to switch to either master or develop branch, next use `Code` button and either clone or download zip.

+### Using GitHub Desktop app

+This method is similar to the one that follows, but instead you'll use a graphical interface which you can get from here: [GitHub Desktop][github desktop]

+You will need [git][download git], [github account][github join], and a [fork][github fork] of this repository in your github account.

+To configure GitHub Desktop see [GitHub Desktop Documentation][github desktop docs]

 ### Using git command

-This method is good if you want to do it in console without visiting this site, you will need [git][download git], [github account][github join], a [fork][github fork] of this repository in your github account and [SSH keys][github ssh] to check for new updates on daily, weekly or what ever other basis you want.
+This method is similar to GitHub Desktop above but good if you want to do it in console, In addition to previously mentioned 3 requirements you will optionally also need a [SSH keys][github ssh] to check for new updates on daily, weekly or what ever other basis you want.

 Follow steps below to check for updates once you installed git and cloned your own fork: